 With each passing year, new technology and generational demand see people leaning toward a preference to pay for everything with credit cards.
-This is great because you can use them to purchase anything, including a car, and worry about paying later, right?
+But can you buy a car with a credit card?
 Unfortunately, in most cases, the answer is no.

 Many people think credit cards offer a great alternative to having cash on hand, or that they save them the headache of all the pesky paperwork involved in an auto loan.
 But this is simply not the case.
 Even though more and more dealers are accepting credit cards, it is often only for a small portion of your vehicle purchase, generally only up to $5,000.